Namanjain050305/tkinter.py/README.md

 # tkinter.py
-Tkinter is the standard library for Python for GUI application
+Tkinter is the standard library for Python to create GUI application